amine-tayani/amine-tayani/README.md

 <br/>

-- 🔭 At the moment ,I’m working on react-firebase project called blaazit which is a reddit-like website,and i'm using react hooks and context api for managing my app state and logic
+- 🔭 At the moment ,I’m working on project called Glasnik which is a chat app with communities and different channels.
-- 🌱 I’m currently learning the MERN Stack which is a Popular full stack technologie - also nextJS and gatsby
-- 👯 I’m looking to build my portfolio using the NextJS framework
 - 📫 How to reach me: my github profile or you can find me on Linkedin : <a href="https://www.linkedin.com/in/aminetayani/">My Profile</a>

 ## Contact me